 Power of Attorney

 A power of attorney allows you to empower someone to act in your place.
 You may use any power of attorney document supplied to you by your attorney, bank, company, etc. Please fill out your power of attorney document before you come to our office, but DO NOT SIGN it in advance.

 An affidavit is a sworn statement, made by you.
 Using our blank form (PDF 148 KB), write out the statement you wish to make, but DO NOT SIGN it.
 We cannot advise you on the specific language needed in your Affidavit, please consult a lawyer or other legal advisor for that type of assistance before coming to us to have the document notarized.

 Statement of Consent for passport for a minor

 In most cases, both parents must appear and sign the passport application form before a Consular Officer.
-In the event that one parent cannot appear before a Consular Officer, a notarized Statement of Consent (click to download form DS-3053) must be signed and submitted with the passport application.
-Note that at present a remote or online notary service cannot be accepted for this purpose.
+In the event that one parent cannot appear before a Consular Officer, a notarized Statement of Consent (click to download form DS-3053) must be signed and submitted with the passport application within three months from the date is was notarized.
+There is no fee for this service.

 Acknowledgement of Execution

 An Acknowledgement of Execution (PDF 72KB) is used for legal agreements, business documents, etc. It is also used when more than two signatures are required, but not all of the parties who must sign the document are present.
 We can only acknowledge (notarize) the signatures of those present to sign the document in front of us and verify that they have signed the document.

 We can’t help you with signature guarantees.
 Consular Officers are not authorized to provide a signature guarantee/medallion guarantee services.
 A Medallion Signature Guarantee is not a notary service, but a special procedure related to securities, which can only be performed by an authorized representative of a financial institution participating in a medallion program approved by the Securities and Exchange Commission (SEC).